-It’s tough to name any show of the 1990s more fun to ironically watch in 2014 than a vintage episode of Walker, Texas Ranger.
+It’s tough to name any show of the 1990s more fun to ironically watch today than a vintage episode of Walker, Texas Ranger.
 I mean really, what other shows have inspired Conan O’Brien to install a level on his desk and show contextless clips over the course of several years—and that was the most requested Late Night skit series of all time, by the way.
-The individual moments are so incredible that it’s not even necessary to watch the episodes—you can just enjoy the snippet of an old man in a wheelchair being pushed down the stairs into a pool , completely out of context.
-Or Walker telling a young Haley Joel Osment that he has AIDS.
-Or Walker jumping through a man’s car windshield:.
-Or perhaps the thrilling conclusion to the greatest Walker clip of all time—I won’t spoil this one for you.
+The individual moments are so incredible that it’s not even necessary to watch the episodes—you can just enjoy the snippets completely out of context.
+Like Walker telling a young Haley Joel Osment that he has AIDS.
+Or Walker casually jumping through a man’s car windshield.
+Or Walker determining that “a plane crashed here” by tasting some soil in the forest.
+Take your pick.

 Bruce Campbell is an actor who never truly received a chance at the starring roles he deserved, and The Adventures of Brisco County, Jr. is some of the better evidence that we all missed out on a guy who could have been much more than just a cult favorite in movies like The Evil Dead.
 Ostensibly a western, there are so many other genres wrapped into Brisco’s adventures, from time travel to experimentation with steampunk technology.
 It may have even inspired some Venture Brothers episodes, seeing as a good number of episodes revolve around a mysterious artifact from the future called “the orb.”
 Critical praise was strong for the show, but like so many others on Fox, the ratings didn’t hold up and The Adventures of Brisco County, Jr. was filed squarely into the “cult” folder after its cancellation after one season.